Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 Note: Aim for transparency and complete honesty when aggregating.
 The idea is to use the results or tips from other people’s site/blog to craft an in-depth, original piece of content in your own voice.

-Additionally, always link to the original news item appropriately.
+Additionally, always link to the original news item appropriately with anchor text and attribution.
 Never try to pass off an aggregated piece of content as your own.
 This is very important.

 Another great site where you can find news topics and articles to aggregate is alltop.com.